 Furthermore, scleral lenses support the eye’s natural healing process due to the reservoir of fluid that sits between the cornea and the back of the lens.
 This keeps the eye in a constant state of hydration for optimal recovery.

-Call The Scleral Lens Center at The Eye Studio to find out more about scleral lenses and to determine whether they are right for you.
+Call The Eye Studio to find out more about scleral lenses and to determine whether they are right for you.

 Dr. Tina Tsai serves patients in Portland, Beaverton, Vancouver, Hillsboro, and throughout Oregon.